circonus-labs/circonus-one-step-install/README.md

 ## How to run COSI Site

-Read on, if you need to run an internal COSI site for my infrastructure which cannot reach the public COSI site hosted by Circonus.
+Read on, if you need to run an internal COSI site for your infrastructure which cannot reach the public COSI site hosted by Circonus.